Basically, it’s one of the most beautiful places in New Zealand with some of the best nature the country has to offer – and that’s saying something!

 Nature cruises are probably the best-known activity in Milford Sound.
 It’s a touristy experience, but also a lot of fun and a chance to see the fiord up close.
 It’s popular for good reason!

-There are different types of cruises available, from large ones that serve buffet meals, or small ones that can get right up close to the fiord’s amazing natural features – those ones are our favorite, as you get a more adventurous experience, and the chance to ask your guide all of your burning questions.
+There are different types of cruises available, from large ones that serve buffet meals, or small ones that can get right up close to the fiord’s amazing natural features – those ones are my favorite, as you get a more adventurous experience, and the chance to ask your guide all of your burning questions.

 Kayaking in Milford Sound is awesome because the views on the water are to die for.
 Lush green cliffs tower over you, and there’s always a chance you’ll spot some wildlife too.
 I even saw two rare penguins chilling on a rock when I kayaked there!